Generalized intersection over union between axes-aligned objects

 tracker.set_association_metric('giou-axes-aligned', ind_pos_size=(0,1,2,3,4,5))

 The keyword argument ind_pos_size defines indices of three position variables and three size variables.
-When the argument is omitted, the sequence is ind_pos_size=(0,1,2,-3,-2,-1).
-This choice encodes first variables in the measurement vector being position and last three variables corresponding dimensions
+If the programmer omits the keyword argument ind_pos_size, then sequence falls back to ind_pos_size=(0,1,2,-3,-2,-1) in 3D case.
+This choice encodes first variables in the measurement vector being positions and last three variables corresponding to sizes

 \[\mathbf{z} = p_x, p_y, p_z, \text{any number of variables}, s_x, s_y, s_z.\]